Paris: Avoid the 8 Biggest Scams and Rip-Offs

 Overpriced Tuk Tuks

 When it comes to getting around Paris, Tuk Tuks have rolled in as the funky new kids on the block.
 They’re a quirky, colorful alternative to your regular old taxis or public transit.
-But, oh la la, they can come with a price tag that can make your wallet weep.
+But they can come with a serious price tag.

 Drivers have a knack for charging sky-high rates for short jaunts, and some tours might leave you feeling ripped off.
 The charm of these little vehicles fades quickly when you realize you’ve been taken for a ride—literally.

-So, here’s the deal: negotiate that fare like your vacation depends on it.
-Make sure the price is for the whole crew, not per person.
-Pro tip: whip out your phone, type in the total, and get them to agree.
+So, here’s my tip: Negotiate that fare, as if your vacation depends on it.
+Make sure the price is for the whole group, not per person.
+Maybe even whip out your phone, type in the total, and get them to agree.

 08—